Ai Weiwei: Priceless

+In June 2023, his artwork "Middle Finger in Pink" was used as the cover artwork for the Peter Gabriel song "Road to Joy", from his album i/o.
+It is a pink circle of swirling middle fingers in all directions.

 Architecture

 Ai Weiwei is also a notable architect known for his collaborations with Herzog & de Meuron and Wang Shu.
 In 2005, Ai was invited by Wang Shu as an external teacher of the Architecture Department of China Academy of Art.

 Jinhua Park

 In 2002, he was the curator of the project Jinhua Architecture Park.

 Tsai Residence

-In 2006, Ai and HHF Architects designed a private residence in upstate New York.
+In 2006, Ai and HHF Architects designed a private residence in upstate New York for the investor Christopher Tsai.
 According to The New York Times, the Tsai Residence is divided into four modules and the details are "extraordinarily refined".
-In 2009, the Chicago Athenaeum Museum of Architecture and Design selected the home for its International Architecture Awards, one of the world's most prestigious global awards for new architecture, landscape architecture, interiors and urban planning.
 In 2010, Wallpaper* magazine nominated the residence for its Wallpaper Design Awards category: Best New Private House.
 A detached guesthouse, also designed by Ai and HHF Architects, was completed after the main house and, according to New York Magazine, looks like a "floating boomerang of rusty Cor-Ten steel".